WALES turn their attention towards a first clash with Georgia on Saturday knowing they will be without centre Jonathan Davies.

 Matiashvili’s emergence counters the conventional wisdom that Georgia are a team solely built around their forwards.

 Wales are no strangers either to jibes about the directness and physicality of a game-plan that has gained notoriety as “Warrenball”.
 The Georgia game is a chance to put the comments of Captain, Alun Wyn Jones into action.

 “We need to work on the balance of how, when, and where we do our attacking,” he said.

 Jones and Gatland will be hoping this message is picked up by recalled players Jamie Roberts and Scott Andrews.

-Taulupe Faletau’s handling out wide should cause problems for a Georgian defence that often tires after the hour mark against Tier 1 opponents, while Dan Biggar’s in-game decision-making is as sharp as ever.
+Taulupe Faletau’s handling out wide should cause problems for a Georgian defence that often tires after the hour mark against Tier 1 opponents, while Dan Biggar’s in-game decision-making will sharpen the Welsh attack.